 In Essentials, special attention is given to skills and knowledge that the students should have previously mastered.
 This stream leads to post secondary degree/diploma programs that require little or no mathematics (e.g. journalism, social services. theatre arts).

 After grade 9, teachers will recommend appropriate selections for grade 10.
 Students may switch between the Applied and Academic programs before starting grade 10, but only after successfully completing a transfer course.
-For Grade 10, Academic, Applied, Essentials and Stellar courses are available.
+For Grade 10, Academic, Applied and Essentials courses are available.

 FOR MORE INFORMATION ABOUT YOUR CHOICES FOR GRADE 9 HAVE A LOOK AT THE BROCHURE “EXAMINING MATHEMATICS PATHWAYS”